 Are there any downsides to living without toilet paper?
 I guess that some people might think I’m gross, but I stopped giving a shit about that a long time ago.

-Thanks for reading – I hope it inspires you to look at your life and your habits and to peer round the curtain at what’s really going on.
-If you’d like to stay in touch and hear about this famous positive constraints book, then please join my mailing list or follow me on Twitter.
+Thanks for reading.
+I hope it inspires you to look at your life and your habits and to peer round the curtain at what’s really going on.
+If you’d like to stay in touch, please join my mailing list.

 If in doubt, open with a pun, that’s what ma always told me.